an-bohr/ATCS-project/README.md

 This repo contains a **demo notebook** that contains an easy interface to further analyse the results from the paper.
 This notebook should be self-explanatory and instructions on how to use it are provided inside.

 ## Running your own fine-tuning experiments
 To run your own experiments first fine-tune a model on a data source of choice, e.g. using the code provided by the <a href="https://github.com/huggingface/transformers/tree/master/examples/pytorch/language-modeling">Hugging Face library</a>.
-Code for running experiments on probing the language model for stereotypes can be found in the file <code>probe_mlm.py</code>.
-To retrieve emotion profiles see <code>compute_emotion_scores.py</code>.

 ## Generating the outputs of the masked language models
 *All of the generated files have to be put in the <code>mlm_output/</code> folder, sometimes this has to be done manually, so it is best to check where the function stores them.*